Deepam-Rai/Notes/Cloud_Computing/ppt_notes/Chapter - 1 Introduction.md

 	2. Unlike grid computers, computer clusters have each node set to perform same task. ![Cluster Computing](../../Images/Cloud%20Computing/cluster_computing.png)
 3. Distributed computing
 	1. Distributed systems: is a software system in which the components located at the network nodes communicate and coordinate their actions by passing messages.
-	2. Distributed computing is the study of distributed systems.
+	2. Distributed computing: where the computation can be broken down into units and executed on heterogeneous elements concurrently.
 4. Utility computing
 	1. It is a service provisioning model in which computing resources and infrastructure is availed to customers as needed and charged for specific usage rather than a flat rate.
 5. Cloud computing